 During the historic 2008-2016 drought, Austin's water management portfolio was made up of its Colorado River and Highland Lakes supply, reclaimed water supply, conservation water savings, and drought contingency plan water savings.
 The drought caused storage in the Highland Lakes to drop to near-record lows and the inflows that we rely on to refill the lakes were lower than they had ever been.
-During the drought, Austin was evaluating a number of emergency strategies on an accelerated schedule.
+During the drought, Austin evaluated a number of emergency strategies on an accelerated schedule.
 With Water Forward, Austin has taken the opportunity to proactively develop future demand management and supply strategies to avoid potential water shortages.

 Figure 1-2.
-Lake Travis During the Historic 2008-2016 Drought
+Lake Travis during the historic 2008-2016 drought